 What types of sedation are available?

-- Nitrous Oxide – This is the mildest form of sedation available.
+- Inhaled Sedation – This is the mildest form of sedation available.
 You will be relaxed and comfortable during your treatment.
 You may feel drowsy, but you will be able to participate in your own treatment if needed.
-Nitrous wears off quickly following your appointment and will allow you to drive yourself home.
+Inhaled sedation wears off quickly following your appointment and will allow you to drive yourself home.

 - Oral – Your sedation level can range from mild to moderate with our oral sedation.
 You will arrive an hour before your appointment to take your sedation (in pill form).
 Oral sedation will put you on the edge of sleep, or you may even fall asleep.
 However, you will be able to respond to commands.
 This type of sedation is effective for most all procedures.
 The effects of this type of sedation will take several hours to wear off following your appointment.
 This means you will need a ride home.